-This page configures the switch Time.
+This page teaches you to configure the switch Time.
 Time configure is including Time Configuration and NTP Configuration

 2-2.1 Manual

 The switch provides manual and automatic ways to set the system time via NTP.
 Manual setting is simple and you just input "Year", "Month", "Day", "Hour", "Minute" and "Second" within the valid value range indicated in each item.